cecilia-ofori/Try-again/solution.md

  Mercurial (Hg)

  Mercurial is another distributed version control system similar to Git.
 It is known for being easy to use and having a simpler learning curve than Git.

  Perforce (Helix Core)

 Perforce, also known as Helix Core, is a centralized version control system designed to handle large-scale software development with large codebases (often used in game development, enterprise, and media industries).

+4. git status :

+ It shows the current state of your working directory and staging area

+5.
+Commit

+A commit in Git is like taking a snapshot of your project at a certain point in time.
+It's a way to save your changes and keep track of them in your project's history